TheSwiftAlps/Validator/README.md

 It was created as part of the Vapor workshop in [Swift Alps 2017](https://theswiftalps.com/).

+A possible implementation of the API is available in the [VaporNotes](https://github.com/TheSwiftAlps/VaporNotes) project.

 ## Structure

 This project is a [standard Swift 4 package](https://swift.org/package-manager/).
 It has a `Makefile` to simplify some tasks: